mbrsagor/backend-drf/README.md

 # DRF Backend API
-> Django Rest framework backend API server.
+> Django Rest framework backend API server which has to implement Celery and Docker.

 ## Setup